23 Workflow Efficiency Statistics That Prove Automation Is No Longer Optional

 22. 89% of employees are more satisfied with their jobs due to automation

-Workplace automation correlates strongly with job satisfaction, with 89% of employees reporting improved satisfaction when using these tools.
-Satisfied employees stay longer and perform better.
-Automation removes the frustrating tasks that drive disengagement.
+Workplace automation tracks closely with job satisfaction: 89% of employees report improved satisfaction when they use these tools.
+Satisfied employees stick around longer and perform better.
+Automation clears out the frustrating tasks that drive disengagement.

 23. 85% of business leaders believe automation frees time for strategic work

-Leadership recognizes automation’s strategic value, with 85% believing it allows employees to spend more time on company goals.
-This alignment between leadership vision and employee experience creates conditions for successful automation initiatives.
-When both groups see value, adoption proceeds smoothly.
+Leadership sees the strategic value too, with 85% believing automation lets employees spend more time on company goals.
+When leadership’s vision lines up with the employee experience, the conditions for successful automation initiatives are in place.
+With both groups seeing value, adoption tends to go smoothly.

-The free inbox analysis tool from this+that helps teams quantify their specific automation potential by analyzing current communication patterns and identifying tasks that could be automated.
+The free inbox analysis tool from this+that helps teams put a number on their own automation potential.
+It looks at current communication patterns and flags the tasks that could be automated.

 Frequently Asked Questions